 To learn more, visit the website curitibanos.ufsc.br

-The Rector John David Ferreira Lima Campus, in Trindade, Florianópolis, is UFSC’s main campus since its foundation in 1960.
+The Reitor João David Ferreira Lima Campus, in Trindade, Florianópolis, is UFSC’s main campus since its foundation in 1960.
 It occupies an area of more than 1,140,000 m².
 The main administrative bodies and eleven academic schools are located on this campus, as well as the University Central Library, the University Restaurant, several research laboratories, the Colégio de Aplicação [laboratory school] and the Child Development Center.

 The activities of the School of Agricultural Sciences are developed in Itacorubi, a neighborhood located 3.6 km far from the main campus.

 The Joinville Campus is located 177 km north of Florianópolis.
-Opened in 2009, this campus offers engineering degree programs with focus on the development of automotive, subway, railway, maritime, fluvial, air and space transportation systems.
+Opened in 2009, this campus offers degree programs focused on the development of automotive, subway, railway, maritime, fluvial, air and space transportation systems.

-Currently, it offers undergraduate degrees in: Aerospace Engineering, Naval Engineering, Transportation and Logistics Engineering, Railway and Subway Engineering, Mechatronics Engineering, Infrastructure Engineering, Automotive Engineering and Interdisciplinary Program in Mobility.
+Currently, it offers undergraduate degrees in: Aerospace Engineering, Naval Engineering, Transportation and Logistics Engineering, Railway and Subway Engineering, Mechatronics Engineering, Infrastructure Engineering, Automotive Engineering, and Science and Technology.
 The campus also runs two master’s degree programs in Mechanical Engineering and Sciences and Electronic Systems Engineering.

 To learn more, visit the website joinville.ufsc.br